 Acoustic Batt Insulation Benefits

+Heat and sound insulation are often called thermal and acoustic insulation.
+The acoustic insulation materials are denser, hence their effective sound-blocking properties.
 Soundproof your home with acoustic batt insulation in the walls and between floors.
 There are many advantages to installing acoustic insulation, including;

 • Reduce or soundproof unwanted noise from outside (traffic, neighbours etc.)

 • Reduce or soundproof noise transfer between rooms